zestia/ember-async-tooltips/README.md

 ## Animating

-If your tooltips need to animate in and out, you can utilise these class names:
+If your tooltips need to animate in and out, you can utilise these attributes:

 ```css
 .tooltip[data-showing='true'] {